 After an early breakfast, you’ll leave for Ha Long Bay, one of the most spectacular UNESCO World Heritage Areas and the world’s largest marine limestone ‘karst’ landscape.
 There, you will board a wooden junk to take you around the Bay, ultimately stopping off at a beach on an island.

 Check in on the boat, before enjoying a Vietnamese lunch, while heading towards South East Halong Bay, passing by Chicken Rock, Finger Islet, and Frog Islet.
 During your excursion, and weather permitting, you will have the opportunity to swim, kayak or rowboat through the bay's sea level caves and climb a hill (not a mountain!) for an overview of the Bay’s remarkable seascape.
 During a visit to a fishing village, you can try your hand at fishing too!
 The route is designed to avoid the busy areas and includes a very quiet location for your overnight stay.
-Back on the boat, you relax on the sundeck before your evening cooking demonstration and delicious dinner.
-Enjoy a movie on the lounge deck to finish your night, or head straight to bed on a full stomach.
+Back on the boat, you can relax on the sundeck before your evening cooking demonstration and delicious dinner.
+Enjoy a movie on the lounge deck to finish your night, or head straight to bed on a full stomach, to be rocked to sleep by the gentle water.

 For your two-day Ha Long excursion, you will board the Bhaya Cruise, one of the largest wooden boats on the Bay.
 It’s a wooden junk based on the model of the old Vietnamese court vessels with two barge sails, a wide transom with a rectangular superstructure.
 The boat can accommodate a maximum of 40 people, so you're likely to be joining other travelers for the cruise.
 (This service is on a group basis.)

-Seemingly infinite, the towering islands of Halong Bay form a landscape unique to this world.
-From sunrise to sunset, Halong offers some of the most beautiful sights in all of Asia, either from the deck of your Chinese style boat, from your kayak, or from a private beach enjoying a seafood lunch.
+Seemingly infinite, the towering islands of Ha Long Bay form a landscape unique to this world.
+Designated a World Heritage site in 1994, Halong Bay's spectacular scatter of islands, offers some of the most beautiful sights in all of Asia, either from the deck of your Chinese style boat, from your kayak, or from a private beach.

 In the morning, you’ll be picked up from your hotel and transferred to a private house where you’ll learn to cook some typical Vietnamese dishes representing the north of Vietnam.